Born Naked (RuPaul's Drag Race): Production

+Fashion

+For the mini-challenge, Violet Chachki's fall look is a reversible tartan cape.

+For the main stage fashion show, Katya presents a red outfit, then bends over to reveal her buttocks.
+Miss Fame wears a poncho, and Tempest DuJour's outfit is attached with fake crabs.
+Max uses crutches, and Ginger Minj wears a yellow outfit.
+According to Entertainment Weekly, Jasmine Masters "emerges from a cocoon made of a tacky shower curtain and a hula hoop".
+Kandy Ho says her look is inspired by Greek goddesses.
+Violet Chachki gets nearly naked.

 Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'B' and said: "'Born Naked' ... puts the emphasis on looks over personality, and while the outrageous style is certainly one of the most attractive things about this show, it's the biting wit and catty drama that makes Drag Race such a delight."
 He opined, "Even though this premiere doesn't offer the most taxing challenges for this year's contestants, it's still an immensely entertaining season opener, with a diverse group of contestants that reveals how this show is motivating drag queens around the country to up their game for a taste of national fame."
 The Guardians Dominic Rushe said the episode's theme was "age versus beauty" based on Kandy Ho asking Tempest DuJour her age and Griffin accusing Kandy Ho of ageism.
 Kate Libby of City Magazine said of the runway looks: "Some nipples were askew, some black bras were showing, but for the most part, the ladies brought it."

+The Advocate said the episode was " one of the most fashionable yet".
+Kevin O'Keeffe included the "Geronimo" performance at number 73 in Into magazine's 2018 "definitive ranking" of all lip-syncs on the show to date, writing: "The season 7 opener has its moments, from Kandy Ho's butt bumping to Tempest DuJour's bizarre 'squiggly arms,' as Jaidynn Diore Fierce put it.
+But mostly, it's a train wreck."
+Sam Brooks included "Geronimo" at number 152 in The Spinoffs similar 2019 "definitive ranking" of all 162 lip-sync contests on the show to date.
+Brooks said, "Not even RuPaul, the undisputed superstar of drag, could give his lip-syncs a great showcase, so it's a bit of an ask to ask two filler queens to do it."
 In 2022, the episode tied for a ranking of 9–11, with a score of 7.7, in Pride.com's ranking of the show's premiere episodes to date, according to IMDb.